-However, a recent survey of online shoppers in the United States places the focus back on the basics of an ecommerce experience – Product Images, reviews and descriptions.
+However, a recent survey of online shoppers in the United States places the focus back on the basics of an eCommerce experience – Product Images, reviews and descriptions.

 Are you surprised that customer Data – “remembering preferences, information and history” are pretty much the least important experiential elements while the most important ones are Clear Product Images, Product Reviews and Descriptions?
 The online shopping patterns for UK and US shoppers are closely identical.
-Considering this, you now know what your ecommerce store must focus on, to deliver an engaging online customer experience.
+Considering this, you now know what your eCommerce store must focus on, to deliver engaging online customer experience.

-If you are a B2B or B2C firm trying to revamp your legacy ecommerce site or set up a brand new online business, this article will help you learn and implement the foundational elements.
+If you are a B2B or B2C firm trying to revamp your legacy eCommerce site or set up a brand new online business, this article will help you learn and implement the foundational elements.

-Clarity, and Context and Experience - Irrespective of being a B2B or B2C business, focusing on these three areas of product images can help you engage and convert your customers better.
+Clarity and Context and Experience - Irrespective of being a B2B or B2C business, focusing on these three areas of product images can help you engage and convert your customers better.

 Clear Product Imagery